operasoftware/devopera/articles/_posts/2011-03-22-an-introduction-to-meta-viewport-and-viewport.md

 [2]: http://msdn.microsoft.com/en-us/library/ie/hh708740(v=vs.85).aspx

-So, what better time than now to give you an introduction to the various viewport related mechanisms you can use to optimize your site for mobile?
+So, what better time than now to give you an introduction to the various viewport-related mechanisms you can use to optimize your site for mobile?
 Let’s get started!

 ## Web page handling by mobile browsers